-The Board comprises directors who as a group provide core competencies such as accounting or finance, legal, business or management experience, industry knowledge, strategic planning experience, investment, mergers and acquisitions and customer-based experience or knowledge, which are required for the Board to be effective in decision making.
+The Board's core competencies include accounting, finance, legal, business management, industry knowledge, strategic investment, mergers and acquisitions, and customer-based experience.
+These combined skills effectively contribute to the Group's plans.
+For further details on our Board diversity policy and objectives, please refer to the Corporate Governance section in the Annual Report.